magrathealabs/playbook/README.md

 ## OUR COMPANY

 > [...] the future is already here — it’s just not very evenly distributed.
+>
 > -- William Gibson

 We are here to help organizations improve their productivity and to prepare people for the future that is already here.

-We are passionate about the unknown and by solving problems with technology.
+The people of Magrathea are passionate about the unknown and by solving problems with technology.

-We want to be recognized as the bests at solving problems using Artificial Intelligence and good Software Engineering practices.
+We want to be recognized as the bests at solving problems using good Software Engineering practices and Artificial Intelligence.
 We know how to create minimal viable products and also complete solutions through a systemic vision and good business understanding.
 We know how to communicate and how to sell what our customers need.

 ### PURPOSE